 The term “cherry picker” came from this invention.
 The new boom was attached to a tractor and pulled along by the other machine.
 It was five years later that Ted invented the first self-powered Giraffe.
 From this original invention came 14 other models of lifts.
 Ted invented them all with specific purposes in mind and were specialized for firefighting and orchard work among other industries.

 Ted’s concept was built upon by John L. Grove who then went on to found the company JLG in 1973.
 John went on to patent 60 additional designs for boom lifts and expanded the market into construction and other labour industries.
 In 2015, JLG introduced the world’s largest lift.
 Able to carry up to 1,000 lbs, the 185-foot boom could reach the same heights as a 17-story building.

 Since then boom lifts have grown to become a staple in many industries.
 A multi-use tool that brings workers to new heights, a lift is a helpful equipment piece for a variety of projects.

 Boom lifts are used to lift people and materials up into the air.
-Depending on the boom type – straight or articulating – it can also be used to maneuver obstacles and round corners.
-A boom lift is mainly used to reach out and over opposed to a scissor lift which is mainly used to lift up.
+Depending on the boom type – straight or articulating – it can also be used to maneuver obstacles and around corners.
+A boom lift is mainly used to reach out and over as opposed to a scissor lift which is mainly used to lift up.

 Boom lifts are categorized by platform height and boom type.
 The “size” of boom lift will be determined by how high a platform should reach and whether a straight or articulating boom is a better fit for the job site.